jah2488/namespacing/README.md

 Namespacing adds namespaces to Ruby by taking inspiration from how Clojure handles its namespaces.
 It is primarly a simplification of the existing module syntax.
-Great for deeply nested modules or for attempting a more functinoal approach to writing Ruby code.
+Great for deeply nested modules or for attempting a more functional approach to writing Ruby code.
+I wrote [a blog post](http://jah2488.roon.io/adding-namespaces-to-ruby-for-fun-and-practice) about the inspiration and process of creating this code.

 ## Installation